DKpdx/Artistry/journals/chase_whitaker.md

 April 27, 2023

 We had Jon the SEIR come in and check out our deployed app, its nothing crazy but it meets the requirements.
 We plan to demo today as well, but we haven't heard back form instructors on that.

+April 28, 2023

+Today is the due date, we ran a demo with Paul at 10.
+He said it looked good and we should be proud of making something from scratch.
+We have a lot of UI/UX updates to implement by the presentation next week.
+I worked on some changes for the Update art form, so the only the user who created an art piece can edit it (and soon delete it).
+The form auto populates, and redirects the user to the art detail page once done.